 Decisions made and determinations rendered by the Hearing Examiner shall be in all cases final and conclusive.

 Section 15.08.460 Review of Administrative Determination

-The limitation period provided pursuant to California Code of Civil Procedure Section 1094.6 shall apply to all petition filers seeking judicial review of administrative determination made by the Hearing Examiner; and be it
+The limitation period provided pursuant to California Code of Civil Procedure Section 1094.6 shall apply to all petition filers seeking judicial review of administrative determination made by the Hearing Examiner.